about me

 • It’s okay to eat your lunch in your sweats while we meet.
 If you can’t find childcare, it’s not a big deal to have your kid wearing headphones on their iPad beside you while you make time for our therapeutic work.
 Folding laundry, cooking soup, coloring — all welcome.

-• If politics matter to you, please feel free to talk about it (if they don’t, thats totally fine too).
-Therapy is not a space where you need to pretend to be neutral or unbothered by living in our messy world.
+• If politics matter to you, feel free to talk about it (if they don’t, thats just fine too).
+Therapy is not a space where you need to pretend to be neutral or unbothered by living in our tough world.
 I work a lot with activists and deeply feeling, justice-minded folks who need to feel comfortable to talk in therapy about provocative, challenging things.
-If it helps place me in context — racism is real, trans kids deserve to be affirmed and acccepted and safe from political attacks, Palestine will be free, food and housing are basic human rights, and grief/rage/feeling paralyzed is a normal response to witnessing the violation of human dignity and safety.
+If it helps place me in context — racism is real, trans kids deserve to be affirmed and acccepted and safe from attempts to be eradicated, Palestine will be free, food and housing should be free and plentiful, and grief/rage/feeling paralyzed is a normal response to witnessing the violation of human dignity and safety.

 I hope that helps tell you a tiny bit about working with me.
 My traditional credentials are listed below.
 Still — the absolute best way to see if I’m a good fit is to reach out and say hello.